-- The diameter of each sphere is 18 meter.
-The distance between the spheres is about 30 metres.
+- The diameter of each sphere is 18 meters.
+The distance between the spheres is about 30 meters.

-- Elevator takes only 23 seconds to get to the top sphere.
+- An elevator takes only 23 seconds to get to the top of the sphere.

-- Total height of the structure is 102 metres and total mass is 2,400 tons.
+- Total height of the structure is 102 meters and the total mass is 2,400 tons.
 It is supported by three bipods and coated with aluminium.

-- There is a restaurant in the top sphere that has a capacity of 140 persons.
+- There is a restaurant at the top sphere that has a capacity for 140 guests.